webscraperio/web-scraper-documentation/docs/Selectors/Element attribute selector.md

 ### Multiple Type

 A specific selector can find multiple items on a single site.
-To handle this gracefully a `Multiple Type` is available when creating the selector.
-The selected type affects how data is returned.
+To handle this a `Multiple Type` is available when creating the selector.
+The selected type affects how data is returned

 * `First Record Only` - returns only the first record extracted.
 Use when only one record expected
 * `Multiple Records in Multiple Columns` - returns multiple records split into up to `Column Count`